Policy and Nature

 In South Dakota, we work to advance environmental policy that works for both people and nature.
 In addition to informing how we plan and execute conservation work, science drives TNC’s policy positions and our recommendations for public investments in conservation.

 We work across borders, aisles and sectors to further our mission of conserving the lands and waters on which all life depends.
-Working alongside partners in business and industry and people from all walks of life, including Indigenous communities, Native Nations, and government at the local, state and national levels, we take a collaborative approach to create lasting conservation outcomes through policy.
-Our nonpartisan approach, commitment to science and collaborative spirit will help us realize a future in which nature and people thrive together.
+Working alongside private landowners, agricultural producers, Indigenous communities, conservation partners and government at the local, state and national levels, we take a collaborative approach to create lasting outcomes through policy.
+This nonpartisan approach, commitment to science and collaborative spirit is essential for a future in which nature and people thrive together.

 Stay up to date on the issues, learn how you can speak up for nature and start using your outside voice on issues that matter to you!